xue-yuan/chat-server/README.md

 # Chat Room Server

 ## About
-This script implement the basic function of the chat room.
+This simple code implement the basic function of the chat room.

 **Note:** It is unsecure, unflexible version.
 Wait for update!